 – May/June & November (MS1, MS2) respectively

 Allow your student to perform histories on their own.

 This is a course requirement that every student must meet.
-If you anticipate that it will be difficult for your student to perform independent histories, please notify Dr. Rubin right away (at one of numbers immediately below).
+If you anticipate that it will be difficult for your student to perform independent histories, please notify Dr. Konopack right away.

 Allow your student to perform Physical Exams on their own or supervised.

 Students have practiced exam skills with standardized patients and one of the course objectives is for students to further develop these skills during their preceptorship.

 Have students present patients to you and give feedback on the presentations

 This is the final preceptorship before clinical rotations and presentations are an essential skill to begin to develop.

 Help students develop a differential diagnosis for the cases you see.

 This is the final preceptorship before clinical rotations and developing a differential diagnosis is an essential skill to begin to develop.